TheUnsolvedDev/JaxStormer/README.md

 - [x] Convolutional Neural Networks (CNN) with JAX Implement CNN architecture using JAX, including convolutional and pooling layers, and apply it to image classification tasks.

-- Recurrent Neural Networks (RNN) with JAX
-  Implement RNNs for sequential data using JAX, explore LSTM and GRU cells, and generate sequences and perform language modelling.
+- [ ] Recurrent Neural Networks (RNN) with JAX (Work in Progress) Implement RNNs for sequential data using JAX, explore LSTM and GRU cells, and generate sequences and perform language modelling.

-- Applying JAX to Real-world Datasets
+- [ ] Applying JAX to Real-world Datasets
       Work with real-world datasets like MNIST, CIFAR-10, etc., preprocess data, augment using JAX, and build end-to-end machine learning pipelines.

 Contributions
 Contributions and improvements to the practice code are welcome!
 Feel free to open issues or pull requests if you have suggestions, bug fixes, or additional algorithms you'd like to include.